Vikings: Runic alphabet usage in modern times

 The last known people to use the Runic alphabet were an isolated group of people known as the Elfdalians, that lived in the locality of Älvdalen in the Swedish province of Dalarna.
 They spoke the language of Elfdalian, the language unique to Älvdalen.
 The Elfdalian language differentiates itself from the other Scandinavian languages as it evolved much closer to Old Norse.
 The people of Älvdalen stopped using runes as late as the 1920s.
 Usage of runes therefore survived longer in Älvdalen than anywhere else in the world.
 The last known record of the Elfdalian Runes is from 1929; they are a variant of the Dalecarlian runes, runic inscriptions that were also found in Dalarna.

 Traditionally regarded as a Swedish dialect, but by several criteria closer related to West Scandinavian dialects, Elfdalian is a separate language by the standard of mutual intelligibility.
 Although there is no mutual intelligibility, due to schools and public administration in Älvdalen being conducted in Swedish, native speakers are bilingual and speak Swedish at a native level.
 Residents in the area who speak only Swedish as their sole native language, neither speaking nor understanding Elfdalian, are also common. Älvdalen can be said to have had its own alphabet during the 17th and 18th century.
-Today there are about 2,000-3000 native speakers of Elfdalian.
+Today there are about 2,000–3,000 native speakers of Elfdalian.

 Burial sites

 There are numerous burial sites associated with Vikings throughout Europe and their sphere of influence—in Scandinavia, the British Isles, Ireland, Greenland, Iceland, Faeroe Islands, Germany, Latvia, Estonia, Finland, Russia, etc. The burial practices of the Vikings were quite varied, from dug graves in the ground, to tumuli, sometimes including so-called ship burials.

 According to written sources, most of the funerals took place at sea.
-The funerals involved either burial or cremation, depending on local customs.
+Funerals involved either burial or cremation, depending on local customs.
 In the area that is now Sweden, cremations were predominant; in Denmark burial was more common; and in Norway both were common.
-Viking barrows are one of the primary source of evidence for circumstances in the Viking Age.
+Viking barrows are one of the primary sources of evidence for circumstances in the Viking Age.
 The items buried with the dead give some indication as to what was considered important to possess in the afterlife.
 It is unknown what mortuary services were given to dead children by the Vikings.
 Some of the most important burial sites for understanding the Vikings include: